wileyyugioh/zotmoov/docs/SETTINGS_INFO.md

 ## File Behavior

 By default ZotMoov will move and link your files.
-You can change the dropdown menu option to `copy` for ZotMoov to just make a back-up of your added files in the specified directory.
+You can change the dropdown menu option to ```copy``` for ZotMoov to just make a back-up of your added files in the specified directory.
+Note that files that are copied via ```copy``` will not be tracked by Zotero anymore.
+Most users will want this set to ```move```.

 ## Automatically Move/Copy Files When Added